-The research in my laboratory involves studying the regulation of expression of proteins involved in blood coagulation and growth control.
-These proteins are structurally related but have different biological functions.
-Specifically, we work on hepatocyte growth factor-like protein (HGFL) and its membrane tyrosine kinase receptor (Ron).
-HGFL and Ron have been found to have diverse biological properties based on in vitro assays.
+Regulation of Expression of Proteins Involved in Blood Coagulation and Growth Control - Reproductive Biology Professor Sandra J. F. Degen 2031 CCHRF (513) 636-4816 FAX: (513) 636-4317 E-Mail: Sandra.Degen@UC.edu found to have diverse biological properties based on in vitro assays.
 These functions include the activation of macrophage, invasiveness of trophoblasts, motility of keratinocytes and bone resorption of osteoclasts.
 Recently, we have successfully ablated the genes for HGFL and Ron in mice.
 HGFL null mice are born and appear to be normal.
 Deletion of the Ron gene is embryonic lethal during the peri-implantation time of development.
-Present studies include: the identification of additional HGF-like growth factors that might compensate for HGFL in the HGFL-deficient mice; characterization of tropohoblast cell lines expressing Ron; determination of the biological properties that result from the constitutive expression of Ron; structure-function studies on Ron; and determination of the role of Ron and HGFL during implantation using embryonic tetraploid analysis.
+Present studies include: the identification of additional HGF-like growth factors that might compensate for HGFL in the HGFL-deficient mice; characterization of trophoblast cell lines expressing Ron; determination of the biological properties that result from the constitutive expression of Ron; structure-function studies on Ron; and determination of the role of Ron and HGFL during implantation using embryonic tetraploid analysis.